 The theatre company has received many awards from L.A.
 Drama Critics and L.A.
 Stage Alliance.
-In addition, many of their shows have transferred to New York, such as Wiesenthal, Lonesome Traveler, and Daddy Long Legs.
-This regional theatre has seen many well-known actors such as Larry Hagman, Ed Asner, John Ritter, Susan Clark, and Conchata Ferrell.
+In addition, many of their shows, such as Wiesenthal, Lonesome Traveler, and Daddy Long Legs, have transferred to New York.
+This regional theatre has seen many well-known actors, such as Larry Hagman, Ed Asner, John Ritter, Susan Clark, and Conchata Ferrell.

-Visitors to the Rubicon Theatre Company can expect upcoming shows such as In the Heights, Ain’t Misbehavin’, and The Realistic Joneses.
+The Rubicon Theatre Company visitors can expect upcoming shows such as In the Heights, Ain’t Misbehavin’, and The Realistic Joneses.
 Contact the theatre about discounts for ten or more guests.

 See Related: Best Cheap Places to Travel in the US

 Address: 100 E Main St, Ventura, CA 93001